Frequently Asked Questions

-After Portofino is applied, we recommend that it is cured by evenly misting the surface with water to promote curing of the coating.
+After Suede is applied, we recommend that it is cured by evenly misting the surface with water to promote curing of the coating.
 This should be done for a number of days to ensure full hydration of the coating has occurred.
-A well hydrated cement based coating such as Portofino is far less likely to develop such marks in the future.
+A well hydrated cement based coating such as Suede is far less likely to develop such marks in the future.

-At a minimum, Portofino should be protected from heavy rain and running water for a minimum of 4 days from time of application.
+At a minimum, Suede should be protected from heavy rain and running water for a minimum of 4 days from time of application.

 Please ensure that all flashings on parapet walls have been installed correctly so that rain water will fall away from the face of the wall and into the box guttering.

 After it rains, for a while I can see the marks where my lightweight cladding system was attached to the frame.
 What causes this?

 Cement based renders and coatings will develop different levels of moisture resistance as they cure at different rates after application.
 Therefore some areas will hold moisture longer than others - as is sometimes seen over EPS washers locations.
 MAC recommends that rendered walls are primed with Macprime and allowed to thoroughly dry (a minimum 24 hours) prior to the application of Portofino.
 This will even the surface and allow the Portofino to dry at a more controlled rate.

 Whilst both products are cement-based finishes, Suede and Portofino are very different in their application, finishing and final appearance.